 The Colusa County Zoning Ordinance does not define "emergency shelter" or have comparable uses defined and permitted within the Zoning Ordinance.
-Based on a review of the zones in the Zoning Ordinance, the C-1 and C-2 zones would be most appropriate for development of an emergency shelter.
+Based on a review of the zones in the Zoning

+Ordinance, the C-1 and C-2 zones would be most appropriate for development of an emergency shelter.
 The C-1 and C-2 zoning designations are typically applied to sites that are proximate to existing infrastructure and services, or on sites where infrastructure and services will be extended as the General Plan builds out.
 These zones are both suitable for emergency shelters as they allow residential uses, including dwellings, boarding and rooming houses, and mobile home parks, with a use permit.
-There are more than 20 vacant C-1 and C-2 sites located in the unincorporated communities that will provide more than enough potential sites to accommodate the County's emergency shelter needs.
+There are more than 250 vacant C-1 and C-2 sites that range from 0.12 to 1.54 acres located in the unincorporated communities of Maxwell and Arbuckle.
+Five of these sites are larger than 0.5 acres in size.
+These sites that will provide more than enough potential sites to accommodate the County's emergency shelter needs.
 The Housing Plan includes a program to specifically establish an emergency shelter use within the C-1 and C-2 districts, establish a permit process that is only subject to development standards that apply to other commercial uses of the same type in the same zoning district, and will limit development and management standards to those allowed under state law.
 This program will remove constraints to the development of emergency shelters by permitting emergency shelters in accordance with state law.